YuruYuri: Student Council

-She is an enthusiastic candidate for the position of Student Council vice president next year.
-She has dark blond hair and a petite build, which she is complex about.
+Sakurako is an enthusiastic candidate for the position of Student Council vice president with a complex for her petite build.
 Having been childhood friends since kindergarten, she shares a close bond with Himawari.
-While the two view each other as rivals and are competing for the student council vice president role, their constant bickering and apparent animosity belie the fact that they actually consider each other as friends and share a deep affection.
-In terms of schoolwork, she harbors a strong dislike for it and exhibits even greater laziness than Kyōko.
-When confronted with homework assignments, she often throws tantrums in protest.
+Although the two view each other as rivals and are competing for the student council vice president role, their constant argument show that they actually consider each other as friends and share a deep affection.
+In terms of schoolwork, Sakurako hates it and exhibits even greater laziness than Kyōko.
+When Sakurako is confronted with homework assignments, she often throws tantrums.